-Rights group: 233 killed in Iran, protests enter fifth week
+Blaze, shots heard from prison in Iran capital amid protests

+Riot police were seen riding on motorbikes toward the facility, as were ambulances and fire strucks.
+Witnesses reported that the internet was blocked in the area.

+The U.S.-based Center for Human Rights in Iran reported that an “armed conflict” broke out within the prison walls.
+It said shots were first heard in Ward 7 of the prison.
+This account could not immediately be verified.

-BAGHDAD (AP) — Protesters intensified anti-government demonstrations along main streets and at universities in some cities across Iran on Saturday.
-Human rights monitors reported hundreds dead, including children, as the movement entered its fifth week.
+The prison fire occurred as protesters intensified anti-government demonstrations along main streets and at universities in some cities across Iran on Saturday.
+Human rights monitors reported hundreds dead, including children, as the movement concluded its fourth week.

-Demonstrators chanted “Down with the Dictator” on the streets of Ardabil in the country’s northwest.
+Demonstrators also chanted “Down with the Dictator” on the streets of Ardabil in the country’s northwest.
 Outside of universities in Kermanshah, Rasht and Tehran, students rallied, according to videos on social media.
 In the city of Sanandaj, a hotspot for demonstrations in the northern Kurdish region, school girls chanted, “Woman, life, freedom,” down a central street.

 The protests erupted after public outrage over the death of 22-year-old Mahsa Amini in police custody.
 She was arrested by Iran’s morality police in Tehran for violating the Islamic Republic’s strict dress code.
 Iran’s government insists Amini was not mistreated in police custody, but her family says her body showed bruises and other signs of beating after she was detained.